-The Multi Academy Trust's Board of Trustees comprises of the Chief Executive Officer (CEO), a minimum of two parent trustees and up to six other trustees.
+The Multi Academy Trust's Board of Trustees comprises the Chief Executive Officer (CEO), upto six Trustees, and a minimum of two parent Trustees which can be represented on each LGB.

 Trustees are appointed via an election process.
-The total number of trustees, including the CEO, who are employees of the MAT will not exceed one third of the total number of trustees.
+The total number of Trustees, including the CEO, who are employees of the MAT will not exceed one third of the total number of Trustees.

 Trustees are appointed for a four year period, except that this time limit does not apply to the CEO.
-Subject to remaining eligible to be a particular type of trustee, any trustee can be re-appointed or re-elected.
+Subject to remaining eligible to be a particular type of Trustee, any Trustee can be reappointed or re-elected.

-When appointing new trustees, the Board will give consideration to the skills and experience mix of existing trustees in order to ensure that the Board has the necessary skills to contribute fully to the MAT's development.
+When appointing new Trustees, the Board will give consideration to the skills and experience mix of existing Trustees in order to ensure that the Board has the necessary skills to contribute fully to the MAT's development...